postmanlabs/labs-docs/src/pages/docs/postman/collections/commenting-on-collections.md

 > Team members must have access to the collection in question in order to post comments.

-1. Open the [Dashboard](https://app.getpostman.com) in your web browser.
+1. Sign in to the [Dashboard](https://app.getpostman.com).
-2. At the top, click the **Collections** tab.
+2. At the top, select a **Workspace** and click the **Collections** tab.
-3. Open the collection you want to leave comments on.
-4. Find the request or section of documentation you want to leave your comment on and click **Comment**.
+3. Open the collection you want to leave your comment on and click **Comments**.

 ![Comment UI](https://assets.postman.com/postman-docs/Comment+on+collection+w+new+name+RS.jpg)

 ## Commenting on a request

-You can comment on requests on the [Postman Dashboard](https://app.getpostman.com) from your web browser or in the Postman app.
+You can comment on requests from the [Postman Dashboard](https://app.getpostman.com) or in the Postman app.
 The steps are the same for both.
 When you comment on a request, it's reflected in both the Dashboard and the app.

 > You can only post comments on saved requests.